 The Company shall use an "income equalisation procedure" for the unit classes of the Fund.
 This prevents fluctuation of the share of distributable income due to inflows and outflows.
 Otherwise any inflows during the course of a financial year would result in less income per unit being available for distribution on the distribution dates than would be the case if the number of units in circulation remained constant.
-By contrast, outflows would result in more income per unit being available for distribution than would be the case if the number of units in circulation remained constant.
+By contrast, outflows would result in more income per unit being available for distribution in circulation remained constant.